Further Reading: Resources on fresh grief

 Other resources

-The RTZ Hope website, where you’ll find my own grief group offerings (I typically co-facilitate two cohorts per year, one in the fall/winter and one in the winter/spring).
+The RTZ Hope website, where you’ll find my own grief group offerings.
+I typically co-facilitate two cohorts per year, one in the fall/winter and one in the winter/spring; I will be co-facilitating my next cohort with my dear friend Emily Marlowe on October 28, 2025, and you can register here.
 You’ll also find other lovely offerings from my colleagues all year round.

 The Dinner Party website, which offers a way for young adult grievers to gather at local tables together.
 I was a host for this organization for a while and I have only good things to say about them.